-If you miss a dose of Probalan, take it as soon as possible.
-If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+- If you miss a dose of Carafate, take it as soon as possible.
+If it is almost time for your next dose, go back to your regular dosing schedule.
 Do not take 2 doses at once.

-Ask your health care provider any questions you may have about how to use Probalan.
+Ask your health care provider any questions you may have about how to use Carafate.

-Store Probalan at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
+Store Carafate at room temperature, between 68 and 77 degrees (20 and 25 degrees C).
 Store away from heat, moisture, and light.
-Keep Probalan out of the reach of children and away from pets.
+Do not store in the bathroom.
+Keep Carafate out of the reach of children and away from pets.

-you are allergic to any ingredient in Probalan;
+- you are allergic to any ingredient in Carafate.

 Contact your doctor or health care provider right away if any of these apply to you.

-Pregnancy and breast-feeding: If you become pregnant while taking Probalan, discuss with your doctor the benefits and risks of using Probalan during pregnancy.
-Probalan is excreted in breast milk.
-If you are or will be breast-feeding while you are using Probalan, check with your doctor or pharmacist to discuss the risks to your baby.
+- Pregnancy and breast-feeding: If you become pregnant, contact your doctor.
+You will need to discuss the benefits and risks of taking Carafate while you are pregnant.
+It is not known if Carafate is found in breast milk.
+If you are or will be breast-feeding while you take Carafate, check with your doctor.
+Discuss any possible risks to your baby.

 Check with your doctor if any of these most common side effects persist or become bothersome: